 Prove that your business makes money by making a little, and then approach your family and friends.
 Do not ask them for lump sums in advance because they will say no. Instead, as them to set up a direct debit into your account for $50 per month.
 As your business succeeds, you pay them back with interest, or you return their investment for discounted stock.

-If any part of your business is creative, such as if you are creating apps, music, videos, tools, or whatever, then you need to get onto Patreon.
+If you are doing something creative such as creating apps, music, videos, or tools, then you need to get onto Patreon.
 It gives your fans a way of donating to you while giving them recognition at the same time.
-Giving PayPal donations is so unrewarding as a donator, but Patreon enables people to donate to you and get rewards back, such as: you can let them try your beta service for free, you can offer them secret deals, or you can show them behind the scenes.
-Patreon’s competitors (even crowdfunding sites) are struggling and Patreon is not, which suggests that Patreon will be around for a long time…so get involved now.
+PayPal donations are so unrewarding for a donor.
+However, Patreon enables people to donate to you and get rewards back.
+For example: you can let them try your beta service for free, yu can offer them secret deals, or you can show them the behind-the-scenes of your startup.
+While Patreon’s competitors (even crowdfunding sites) are struggling, Patreon is still stable.
+This suggests that Patreon will be around for a long time…so get involved now.

 Sell Your Stuff